centreon/centreon-documentation/versioned_docs/version-20.04/graph-views/install.md

 systemctl enable centreon-map
 ```

-Centreon Map server is now started and enabled, let's install
+Centreon MAP server is now started and enabled, let's install
 the interface part of the extension.

 ## Web Interface installation